kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - Propogates data from your on-premises data center to S3/Glaciar
 - Types of storage gateway:
   - **File Gateway (NFS)**
-    - For storing flat files only
+    - To store and retrieve flat files only to/from S3
   - **Volumes Gateway** (iSCSI- block based storage like a virtual hard disk)
-    - This is block storage (can be used for OS, applications, etc.), It has two types:
+    - This is block storage (can be used for OS, applications, etc.)
+    - It has two types:
-      - Stored Volumes:
+      - **Stored Volumes:**
         - Data is stored locally (on-prem hard disks) and then backed up into S3 in the form of Amazon EBS (incremental) snapshots asynchronously
         - 1GB to 16TB in size for stored volumes
         - Needs more storage capacity on-prem
-      - Cached Volumes:
+      - **Cached Volumes:**
         - S3 is primary data storage and frequently accessed data is cached locally in your storage gateway providing low-latency access to frequently accessed data from on-prem
         - You can create storage volumes from 1GB to 32TB and attach them as iSCSI devices from on-prem app servers
         - Needs less storage capacity on-prem compared to Stored Volumes